hindeng/Clang-Libtooling-Sample/README.md

-# Clang Libtooling Sample
-A docker image for clanglibtooling including a tool to modify source code

 # About this Repository
-A Dockerfile for LibtoolingSameple.
+This is a dockerfile for clanglibtooling sample including a tool to modify source code

 Prerequisites